HereLiesAz/HG2Gui/README.md

 category sends the stack off the left edge, drops that pill to the bottom of the screen, and cascades its children upward from it.
 Output arrives in a record tile, not a scrollback wall.

-The visual language is [Azphalt](https://azphalt.org) — a yellow page, no borders, no shadows, no icons; a capsule is the only primitive.
+The visual language matches [Azphalt](https://azphalt.org) — a yellow page, no borders, no shadows, no icons; a capsule is the only primitive.

 ## Project structure

-Kotlin and Jetpack Compose for the UI; the command engine is still Java.
+Kotlin and Jetpack Compose Multiplatform for the UI; the command engine is still Java.

 *   `app/src/main/java/com/hereliesaz/hg2gui/`
     *   `TerminalActivity.kt` — the entry point.